MarkoRimac/MarkoRimac/README.md

 - 👋 Hi, I’m @MarkoRimac
 - 👀 I’m interested in embedded world
 - 🌱 I’m currently learning a bit of everything
-- 📫 Reach me trough gitHub DM.
+- 📫 Reach me trough gitHub DM

 <!---
 MarkoRimac/MarkoRimac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.